KRakeesh04/s1/src/content/docs/maths/riemann-integration/07-cauchy-criterion.md

 - The set of points of discontinuity of a bounded function $f$ is finite.
 - The set of points of discontinuity of a bounded function $f$ is finite number of limit points. (may have infinite number of discontinuities)

+In these cases, the discontinuities don't affect the result of the integration.

 :::